 Recuperating from a cold at my grandmother’s house required that one’s ailing body not be taxed by any television viewing or book reading that might deplete what little remained of a body’s energy stores and thereby interfere with the healing process.

 To assist in the recovery, my grandmother would swaddle me first in a wool blanket that was then covered with a down comforter.
-Having taken these measures which effectively, my grandmother could rest assured that if the heat didn’t kill the germs, a lack of oxygen just might.
+Having taken these measures, my grandmother could rest assured that if the heat didn’t kill the germs, a lack of oxygen just might.
 With any luck, I, unlike the germs, would survive the wrap treatment and eventually be able to resume my summer vacation.

 I am reminded of all this because the past few days I have been wrestling with a cold, and while it no longer has the better of me, for several days it did force me to curtail all of my activities, including crochet.